deeptools/deepTools/docs/content/example_usage.rst

 .. toctree::
    :maxdepth: 1

-   example_step_by_step
+   galaxy_usage
    example_gallery

 How we use deepTools for ChIP-seq analyses
 -------------------------------------------

 To get a feeling for what deepTools can do, we'd like to give you a brief glimpse into how we typically use deepTools for ChIP-seq analyses.
-For more detailed exampes and descriptions of the tools, simply follow the respective links.
+For more detailed examples and descriptions of the tools, simply follow the respective links.

 .. note:: While some tools, such as :doc:`tools/plotFingerprint`, specifically address ChIP-seq-issues, the majority of tools is widely applicable to deep-sequencing data, including RNA-seq.